What are keloid scars?

 - Approximately 10% of people are prone to keloid scarring.
 Men and women are equally prone, though they are more common in those with darker skin.
 They form mainly in younger people with the peak age being 10-30 years.
 They are less common at the extremes of age.
 There may be a family history of tendency to develop keloids.

-- Hypertrophic scars look similar to keloid scarring, but are contained within the boundary of the initial injury.
+- Hypertrophic scars are scars that look similar to keloid scarring, but are contained within the boundary of the initial injury.
 Hypertrophic scarring is more common than keloid scarring and is also more likely to gradually improve over time.
 It is less likely to be painful or itchy.
 Hypertrophic scars usually appear within a month of the injury, grow for several months and then regress; whereas, keloid scars may appear later and continue growing for longer.

 Treatment of keloid scars: